 Across several US cities the Justice Department rounded up thousands of anarchists and revolutionaries.
 Some were high-profile such as Emma Goldman and Alexander Berkman, but many were just notable members of anarchist organizations.

 The arrests made headlines nationwide and were largely well-received.
 It was proof the government was taking action against the perceived left-wing threat.

 On December 21, 1919 a ship dubbed the “Red Ark” sailed from New York City.
 On board were Emma Goldman, Alexander Berkman, and 247 other anarchists and radicals.
 All were deported to Finland to great applause in the United States.

 Given the popularity and anti-radical sentiment, Palmer ordered more raids to occur.
 On January 2, 1920 a second large raid occurred around the nation.

-Over 10,000 radicals were arrested this time and Palmer intended to deport a significant number of them.
+The raid led to the arrest of over 10,000 radicals and Palmer intended to deport a significant number of them.1

 However, public opinion over the raids plummeted when it became known that there were disturbing violations to civil liberties in the arrests.

 The Justice Department lacked search warrants and illegally entered homes.
 They held radicals in prison without giving them access to a lawyer and, in a sign of poor planning, often arrested those who had nothing to do with the radical movement.